Helena-Lewis and Clark National Forest Overview

 Dearborn River Trail #206 – 7.0 miles out and back

 Easy and enjoyable jaunt alongside the Dearborn River on its way to Devil’s Glen where the river has carved beautiful rock formations.
-You do not reach national forest land for about 1.5 miles after leaving the trailhead as the trail first passes through private land. #206 continues on for several more miles before ending near Scapegoat Mountain but the 3.5-4 mile mark makes for a good spot to return to the trailhead.
+You do not reach national forest land for about 1.5 miles after leaving the trailhead as the trail first passes through private land.
+The trail continues on for several more miles before ending near Scapegoat Mountain.
+However, the 3.5-4 mile mark makes for a good spot to return to the trailhead.

 Our Lake Trail*** – 6.2 miles out and back

 This trail slopes steadily upward to Our Lake with 2 waterfalls along the way as well.
-The short distance makes this a good option for most any hiker though snow can block your path until early summer.
+The short distance makes this a good option for most any hiker though snow is likely until early summer.
 Hikers can start from the South Fork Teton Trailhead before heading up the switchbacks to the lake which sits between Rocky Mountain and Old Baldy.

 Trout Creek Canyon Trail – 6.0 miles out and back